Tanu-N-Prabhu/Python/Machine Learning/04_mlops/monitoring.md

 # Monitoring Machine Learning Models in Production

 Monitoring is a critical part of MLOps.
-Once a model is deployed, you need to **track its performance, reliability, and behavior over time**—just like with any other software system.
+Once a model is deployed, you need to **track its performance, reliability, and behavior over time**, just like with any other software system.

 ---